BlockchainCommons/GordianSeedTool-iOS/README.md

 * The "Next" button in the SSKR Export view has been moved from the bottom of the form to the top right of the view.
 * All "Done" buttons are now consistently in the upper-right corner of their views.
 * In the Settings panel, the default network is now "mainnet".
 This will only apply to users who have not manually changed this setting.
-* "Allows Further Derivation" has been from Key Export parameters, as it's an advanced feature not likely to be used by many users, and leaving it in was causing confusion.
+* "Allows Further Derivation" has been removed from Key Export parameters, as it's an advanced feature not likely to be used by many users, and leaving it in was causing confusion.
 * Fixed: Text in SSKR heads-up display in Scan View should always be white.
 Currently it is black when the phone is not in Dark Mode.

 ### 1.1 (24), July 13, 2021